palazzem/k6-load-testing/README.md

 ## Requirements

 - [Docker or Docker Desktop](https://www.docker.com/)
-- `docker-compose`, usually installed through Docker or Docker Desktop
+- `docker-compose`, which is usually installed through Docker or Docker Desktop

 ## Components

 This tool provides two main components:
-1. A Datadog Agent that collects statsd metrics sent by a k6 container.
+1. A Datadog Agent that collects StatsD metrics sent by a k6 container.
-2. A k6 container with a load testing configuration, in charge of doing the actual load testing.
+2. A k6 container with a load testing configuration that is responsible for performing the load testing.

 ## Usage

-To run this tool you should first configure the Datadog Agent so that it can accept statsd metrics, then you should configure the k6 testing scenario, and finally run the k6 container.
+To use this tool, you will need to configure the Datadog Agent to accept statsd metrics, configure the k6 testing scenario, and then run the k6 container.

 ### Configure the Datadog Agent